MartinGurasvili/Python-Sorting-Searching-Algorithm-Tester/README.md

 <p align="center">
     <br>
-    This tool gives tracks the time taken for different algorithms to be executed to find the most efficient
+   This tool tracks the time taken for different algorithms to sort and find elements in an array
     <br />